kschweiger/TDDIntroduction/markdown/the_basics.md

         self.assertEqual(res, 12)
 ```

-As discussed previously `unittest` requires all test to be a method in a classes inheriting from `unittest.TestCase`-class.
+As discussed previously `unittest` requires all test to be a method in a classes inheriting from the `unittest.TestCase`-class.
 In this examples the test `test_sum` executes the sum of 2,4 and 6 and we check with ` self.assertEqual` if the sum is equal to 12 (which is true in this case :wink:).
 To execute this test from the CLI you would run:

 ```bash
 python -m unittest firstTest.py